-Now

-create a view with these 2 cameras.
+Now create a view with these 2 cameras.

-Bottom left corner click the + sign > New Split View > Name the view > drag the 2 cameras in side by side > save the view
+• Bottom left corner click the + sign > New Split View > Name the view > drag the 2 cameras in side by side > save the view

-The microphone now needs to be added to the camera it belongs to.
+The microphone needs to be added to the camera it belongs to.

-• Devices > Stream profiles > Select the "rear seat" camera > In the microphone drop down menu select the Built-in or line in mic > Apply

-If using the audio stream on both channels, repeat for 2nd video channel.
+- Devices > Stream profiles > Select the "rear seat" camera > In the microphone drop down menu select the Built-in or line in mic > Apply - If using the audio stream on both channels, repeat for 2nd video channel. - If two mics are being used associate the right mic with the right camera.
+For example, rear seat mic with rear seat camera and front camera with front mic.

 It is important for all of the systems to be time sync'd to ensure both the in-vehicle video syncs with the body worn camera video.
-The F9114 shall use the in-vehicle server ACS installation as the NTP server.
+The AXIS F9114-R shall use the invehicle server ACS installation as the NTP server.
 The in-vehicle server shall use the same NTP time server as the central ACS server and the body worn solution server.
 This is why we will add the central server as the primary time sync server for both the body worn system and the in-vehicle system.
 To make the in-vehicle server sync with the central server:

-- Go to > Devices > Time synchronization > click on the F91 series camera > Enable time synchronization > Set the primary NTP server to use Axis Camera station > Apply - Now the in-vehicle server/cameras will retain the time sync with the same server as the body worn cameras.
+- Go to > Devices > Time synchronization > click on the AXIS F91XX Main Unit Enable time synchronization > Set the primary NTP server to use Axis Camera station > Apply - Now the in-vehicle server/cameras will retain the time sync with the same server as the body worn cameras.